hollance/MHRotaryKnob/README.txt

 MHRotaryKnob

 This is a UIControl that acts like a rotary knob.
-In operation it is similar to a UISlider but it takes up less space on the screen (at least horizontally).
+In operation it is similar to a UISlider but its shape is square rather than long and narrow.

 You have to provide the images for the knob and the background.
 The demo project includes a few basic images but you probably want to use graphics that suit your app's look-and-feel better.

 If you want to do more fancy drawing, then you can easily modify the class.
-Its -valueDidChange method is invoked whenever the value changes.
+Its -valueDidChangeFrom:to:animated: method is invoked whenever the value changes.
 In the default implementation it simply rotates the knob image.
 You can change or override this method to do custom drawing.

-- (void)valueDidChangeFrom:(float)oldValue to:(float)newValue animated:(BOOL)animated

-This control probably works best on an iPad.

-Needs QuartzCore framework

-Double-tap resets the control to its default value (typically either the center or the minimum).
-You can disable this.